-Alongside with shopping and dining, downtown Alexander City is home to two incredibly unique experiences.
+Alongside with shopping and dining, downtown Alexander City is home to a really unique experience.

-But what really sets Alexander City apart is it is also home to the one-of-a-kind Wellborn Musclecar Museum.
+Alexander City is home to the one-of-a-kind Wellborn Musclecar Museum.
 Located inside of a fully restored, vintage 1940’s car dealership in Alexander City, AL, the Wellborn Musclecar Museum is dedicated to the great American automobiles of the 1960’s and 1970’s.

 Starting originally with a 1971 Dodge Charger R/T Hemi, the Wellborn Musclecar Museum boasts as one of the finest Musclecar collections in the country, and for a good reason.
 Guests can walk amongst fully restored classics such as the Charger, the Road Runner and the SuperBee, as well as the nation’s largest high-performance Dodge collection.
 With black and white checkered floors and old school dealership signs, it is sure to make a memorable afternoon for the family.

 The Wellborn Musclecar Museum is open on Saturdays from 10AM – 3PM and Monday through Friday by appointment only.